iLVL-Key/FFXI/addons/ZNMTracker/readme.md

 ## Changelog

+Version 1.2
+- Added items on other characters displaying on the tracker window.

 Version 1.1
 - Added ability to track items on other characters and display them in the check command.